 What does it taste like?

 To compare this to white, milk, and dark chocolate is a bit unfair.
 This does have a taste all unto itself.
 However, if I had to pick one of those to tell you in advance, I'll admit this tastes more like a bar of well-made white chocolate with a really natural fruitiness to it.

-However, to call this a white chocolate is 100% incorrect.
+However, to call this white chocolate is 100% incorrect.
 This is chocolate all its own.
 It has a similarly smooth mouthfeel.
 And in terms of flavor, the berry is what hits you.
 There are super distinct notes that reminded me of strawberries and raspberries.